 All METRA launches are Tripoli Research Launches, with flyers covered by their Tripoli membership insurance.
 According to current rules, NAR members will be allowed to fly Commercial motors (only) at Tripoli launches, with NAR insurance (as long as their projects are launched according to NAR rules).
 Commercial and Experimental motors may be flown simultaneously at METRA launches, but all flyers who enter the High Power Pad area must be 18 or older.
 To fly Research motors, a Flyer will have to present at least a Level-2 Tripoli membership.
 There will be a separate Low Power area for our Low Power flyers to launch their rockets using Commercial motors.
+Note that per Tripoli and NAR rules, those under 18 years old must have completed the Tripoli TMP or NAR Jr. level 1 certification to go to the high power pads.

 Our FAA Waiver is for a maximum flight altitude of 4500′ AGL.